top of page

 • Use (and explain to students how to use) basic annotation tools

-Learn teletherapy platform features like screenshare activities
+An SLP learning teletherapy platform features like screensharing activities

 I suggest practicing with a friend, family member, or co-worker before that first session.
 Walking through the basic ins and outs will make you feel less disjointed when you actually have your first student on the other side.